Calling Test

 Paul's Perspective

 Knowing Christ was worth more than everything else combined.
 That is where Paul found meaning.
-And that is where you will find it too.
+That is where you will find it too.

 The Trap to Avoid